LuiseFreese/trainingsplan/README.md

 The plan is customized based on the user's fitness level and preferred training days.
 The training sessions are assigned to the selected days, ensuring a balanced distribution of different types of runs.

-### Last Week Adjustments
+### Last Weeks Adjustments

-In the last week (Taper phase), the plan includes an easy run and a yoga session before the marathon race to ensure the user is well-rested and prepared.
+In the last weeks (Taper phase and Race Week), the plan includes easy runs and yoga sessions before the marathon race to ensure the user is well-rested and prepared.

 ## How It Works